rahimizadeh/text-pdf-summarizer-ui/README.md

 A lightweight web application that allows users to paste text or upload a PDF document, then summarizes the content using a HuggingFace transformer model integrated with LangChain and displayed via a Gradio interface.

+Please see https://huggingface.co/spaces/rahimizadeh/text-pdf-summarizer-ui to run this app online!

 ## 🚀 Key Features

 - Input text manually or via PDF upload